yhangang/lapras/README.md

 lapras.LIFT()
 lapras.score_plot()
 lapras.KS_bucket()
-lapras.PSI()
+lapras.PPSI()
 lapras.KS()
 lapras.AUC()

+6.One Key Auto Modeling
-Also lapras provides a function which runs all the steps above automaticly:
+Lapras also provides a function which runs all the steps above automatically:
 lapras.auto_model()

-For detailed usage, please refer to the wiki.
+For more details, please refer to the wiki page.
 Enjoy.

 ## Install